-To operate the livewell, located on the forward console, open the seacock on the port side of the aft bilge.
-The livewell switch at the helm should be in the "on" position.
-Place the standpipe in the drain located in the bottom of the livewell box.
-The standpipe must be pushed down until the black flange makes contact with the flange on the drain fitting.
-The livewell will fill with water through an inlet fitting near the bottom of the box.
-The water level will rise to a point even with the strainer on the standpipe and drain overboard.
-See "Livewell Layout" on page 8-14 and "Livewell/Washdown System" on page 8-15 for an overview of the system.
+To operate the livewell, open the seacock located on the port side of the aft rigging compartment.
+Place the livewell standpipe in the drain located at the bottom of the livewell; screw it down until the black flange makes contact with the flange on the drain fitting.
+The livewell switch at the helm should be in the "ON" position.
+Water will enter through an inlet near the top of the livewell and be distributed through a series of holes arranged vertically along the side of the livewell.
+The water will rise to a depth even with the strainer on the standpipe and drain overboard.

-If the livewell seacock is left open and the pump is not "on," the boat's forward motion through the water will gradually fill the box.
-Closing the seacock when the livewell option is not in use may prevent this inadvertent filling.
+If the seacock is left open and the pump is not "ON", the boat's forward motion through the water will gradually fill the box.
+To prevent this inadvertent filling close the seacock when the livewell option is not in use.

-Under certain conditions, placing the outboard engine in reverse will ventilate the water under the boat and create an airlock in the livewell pump.
-To prevent this from occurring, we recommend that the livewell be turned "OFF" prior to any high RPM or continuous reverse operation.
-In the event the livewell pump becomes airlocked, this situation may sometimes be corrected by turning the pump "OFF" for 15-20 seconds.
+Under certain conditions placing the outboard engine(s) in reverse will ventilate the water under the boat and create an airlock in the livewell pump.
+To prevent an airlock, turn the livewell "OFF" prior to any high RPM or constant reverse operation.
+If the livewell pump becomes airlocked, correct this situation by turning the pump "OFF" for 20 seconds.